Ford Falcon (XB): John Goss Special

 Among the limited edition variants of the XB was the John Goss Special, released in 1975 and named for the race driver who took a Falcon to victory in the 1974 Hardie-Ferodo 1000 Touring Car race at Bathurst.
 These specials were based on the Falcon 500 Hardtop, with decals and other bolt on options, such as the GT Bonnet.
 They were available in White with a choice of two accent colors: Emerald Fire and Apollo Blue.

 McLeod Ford "horn" cars

-Max McLeod owned a Ford dealership in Rockdale, New South Wales, a suburb of Sydney, and sponsored John Goss entered Falcons in the South Pacific Touring Series, ATCC and multiple Bathurst 1000 races.
+Max McLeod owned a Ford dealership in Rockdale, New South Wales, a suburb of Sydney, and sponsored John Goss entered Falcons in the South Pacific Touring Series, ATCC and a number of Bathurst 1000 races.
 In addition to further modifications to Fords own John Goss Special, McLeod offered the "horn" pack to various Falcon models.
 These cars are known for their stand-out "strobe" stripes that were applied to the cars, these stripes were the same as used in the McLeod sponsored John Goss racing cars.